 Nuit Blanche artists past and present share advice for getting the most out of the annual all-night art party

 Hello!
-Nuit Blanche Toronto 2018 takes place Saturday, Sept.
-29 and there are Nuit Blanche events happening the same night in these cities (just to name a few): Edmonton, Winnipeg, Saskatoon and Regina.
-The advice you'll find in this story from 2017 is still solid, though.
+Nuit Blanche Toronto 2019 takes place Saturday, Oct.
+5. The advice you'll find in this story from 2017 is still solid, though.
 Have fun out there!

 This weekend, Toronto's all-night art party will rage all over again.
 Nuit Blanche returns at sundown on Saturday, Sept.
 30, and this year, the events all focus on the same theme.
 Titled "Many Possible Futures," you can expect programming with a social justice bent, and four downtown zones will host most of the action.